Published On: Mar 24 2014 10:51:16 AM CDTUpdated On: Mar 03 2016 08:31:16 AM CST

 The search later went underwater, with the U.S. military bringing in a "ping detector" in an attempt to pick up data from the airliner's black box.
 In this handout image provided by the Australian Department of Defense, a Phoenix underwater drone Bluefin-21 is lifted over the side of Australian naval vessel Ocean Shield on April 14, 2014.

-The debris is the first physical piece of evidence discovered in the search.
+The debris was the first physical piece of evidence discovered in the search until independent searchers found more debris on March 2, 2015.